waterada/cakephp_docs_vagrant/README.md

 Vagrant to build the cakephp/docs -- CakePHP Cookbook.
 ======================================================

 This is for easy making the envrinment to build sphinx format files of cakephp/docs -- CakePHP Cookbook.
-It means the Make, Python, Sphinx and so on no longer need to be installed into your PC!
+It means the Make, Python, Sphinx and so on no longer need to be installed into your PC/Mac!
 Instead, you will use the Virtual Box and Vagrant.

 Installing
 ----------

+- Firstly, please fork and clone https://github.com/cakephp/docs to your PC or Mac.
+- Then, please execute the following commands to get the `vagrant` files.

     $ git clone https://github.com/waterada/cakephp_docs_vagrant.git
     $ cd cakephp_docs_vagrant
-    $ git submodule update --init

-Then, you need to open `forked_docs_path.conf`:

-    $ vi forked_docs_path.conf
+    $ vi Vagrantfile

-And you need to change the path to your cloned docs directory forked from https://github.com/cakephp/docs.
-For example, `/Users/waterada/cakephp/docs` or `C:/cakephp/docs`.
+- Then, please change the `/path/to/your/cakephp/docs` in the `Vagrantfile`. ex) `/Users/waterada/cakephp/docs` or `C:/cakephp/docs`.

+    $ vi Vagrantfile
+    before) config.vm.synced_folder "/path/to/your/cakephp/docs", "/forked_docs"
+    after)  config.vm.synced_folder "/path/to/your/cakephp/docs", "/forked_docs"

-Then, `vagrant up`.
+- Then, `vagrant up`.

     $ vagrant up